-On November 18, 2022, the EPA issued a final denial of the application of the General James M. Gavin Plant (2,600 MW) owned by Lightstone Generation LLC and located in the PJM footprint in Cheshire, Ohio (Gavin).107 The EPA required the Gavin Plant to stop receiving waste at its bottom ash pond no later than April 12, 2023, or such later date as the EPA establishes to address demonstrated electric grid reliability issues.108
+On November 18, 2022, the EPA issued a final denial of the application of the General James M. Gavin Plant (2,600 MW) owned by Lightstone Generation LLC and located in the PJM footprint in Cheshire, Ohio (Gavin).
+The EPA required the Gavin Plant to stop receiving waste at its bottom ash pond no later than April 12, 2023, or such later date as the EPA establishes to address demonstrated electric grid reliability issues.
+The Gavin Plant has upgraded its facilities and is now in compliance with requirements to close its bottom ash pond, and will continue operating.